0x2b3bfa0/python-blobopera/documentation/command/README.md

     0.5 would slow down the piece to half its original speed, and 2.0 would make it twice as quicker.

+    Location: the location (i.e. background image) of the recording, like e.g. Seoul or London.

 **Usage**:

 ```console